Where learning, laughter, challenge and community responsibility are encouraged and celebrated!

 In addition to the resource base each child has a link class in the mainstream.
 All pupils are regarded as part of the school and have access to the activities and provision offered in the mainstream.
 We encourage our pupils to integrate as fully as possible.

-Our places are prioritised for children who live in the Dartford and Gravesham area.
+- They live in the Dartford and Gravesham area.

 The ARC offers an adapted curriculum, environment and teaching strategies to enable our children to access learning and achieve their full potential.
 Each child works on a personalised timetable based on their individual needs.
 We have a Speech and Language therapist at Oakfield who works with teaching staff to help target Speech and Language needs.
 In addition to the EYFS/National Curriculum, children have access to a range of interventions and additional support.